GrantBirki/gh-photos/README.md

 gh photos extract /path/to/backup ./extracted-backup

 # Sync photos from iPhone backup to Google Drive
-gh photos sync /path/to/backup gdrive:photos
+gh photos sync /path/to/backup GoogleDriveRemote:photos

 # Dry run to preview what would be uploaded
-gh photos sync /path/to/backup gdrive:photos --dry-run
+gh photos sync /path/to/extracted/backup GoogleDriveRemote:photos --dry-run

 # Validate an iPhone backup directory
 gh photos validate /path/to/backup